 The Texas A&M Rangel College of Pharmacy is named for District 35 Rep. Irma Lerma Rangel, chair of the House Higher Education Committee who long fought for the first professional school in South Texas and died of cancer in March 2003.
 A groundbreaking on the three-story, 63,000-square-foot facility – featuring wireless access and research laboratories – occurred the same month Rangel died, and the College was officially named after her in October 2004.

 Admission into a pharmacy program is highly competitive.
-Ninety-five colleges and schools nationwide, including Texas A&M Rangel College of Pharmacy, offer the Pharm.D. as a first professional degree this coming fall 2013, while there were 89 colleges and schools of pharmacy with accredited professional degree programs in fall 2005, according to the American Association of Colleges of Pharmacy.
+More than 180 colleges and schools nationwide, including Texas A&M Rangel College of Pharmacy, offer the Pharm.D. as a first professional degree, according to the American Association of Colleges of Pharmacy.

-There are six Texas colleges, including Texas Southern, Texas Tech, the University of Houston, the University of the Incarnate Word and the University of Texas-Austin.
-The need for trained pharmacy professionals has exploded due to the rapid growth of the health care and pharmaceutical industries, especially for the growing elderly population.
+There are seven Texas colleges, including Texas Southern, Texas Tech, the University of Houston, the University of North Texas System, the University of the Incarnate Word and the University of Texas-Austin.
+The need for trained pharmacy professionals has exploded due to the rapid growth of the health care and pharmaceutical industries, especially for the growing geriatric population.
 A shortfall of as many as 157,000 pharmacists nationwide is predicted by the year 2020, according to the Pharmacy Manpower Project Inc. A report by the Texas Department of Health Education and the Texas Higher Education Coordinating Board indicates the Texas-Mexico border region has a population-to-pharmacist ratio of 1,700-to-1, 32 percent above the statewide ratio.

 In 2004, the Texas A&M System Board of Regents committed $3.1 million to hire the initial cohort of faculty and prepare for full accreditation for the pharmacy school.
 Again, though, a lack of state funding for operations delayed the planned fall 2005 opening until fall 2006.

-Besides attracting future pharmacists, the new College could bring pharmaceutical companies in to study and develop drugs for diseases such as diabetes and hypertension.
+Besides attracting future pharmacists, the College brings pharmaceutical companies in to study and develop drugs for diseases such as diabetes and hypertension.
 And, there are opportunities for cooperation between the United States and Mexico to improve border health care.